MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-export.md

     Since this tile was created from the *Sales and Marketing Sample* report, that is the report that opens.
 And, it opens to the page that contains the selected tile visual.

-2. Select the tile in the report.
+2. Select the visual in the report.
 Notice the **Filters** pane to the right.
 This visual has filters applied.
 To learn more about filters, see [Use filters in a report](end-user-report-filter.md).

     ![Filter pane selected](media/end-user-export/power-bi-export-filter.png)